How can you steer kids to healthy snacks?

 In this case, I figured out that tomatoes are just one food in the red and orange-colored food category.
 (Experts say kids need more of the nutrients that reside in these foods.)
 My little ones happen to love watermelon, carrots and dried apricots, which I can easily offer at meals or snacks — while still sneaking in tomatoes.

-We can also trade out one food for another of similar nutrient value.
-Many children and teens, for instance, do not consume enough calcium and vitamin D to support these years of rapid growth and development.
-Offer different forms of high-calcium foods like milk, yogurt, cheese and/or fortified soy products for meals and snacks.
+■ Trade out one food for another of similar nutrient value: Many children and teens, for instance, do not consume enough calcium and vitamin D to support these years of rapid growth and development.
+Offer different forms of high-calcium foods such as milk, yogurt, cheese and/or fortified soy products for meals and snacks.
 These foods have the added benefit of being high in protein.
 Cheese and whole grain crackers or a sliced apple, for example, makes a great after-school snack that will curb junior’s hunger until dinnertime.

 I’m going to try this one.
 Because when it comes to kids, every bite really does count.